Big Sky Montana Whitewater Rafting near Yellowstone on the Gallatin River in Big Sky Montana

 3. Is White Water Rafting Dangerous?

-White water rafting on the Gallatin River near Big Sky certainly has some inherent risk associated with it, but then so do all outdoor adventure activities.
+White water rafting on the Gallatin River near Big Sky certainly has inherent risk associated with it, but then so do all outdoor adventure activities.
 Of course, the Gallatin river is under the control of mother nature, not us, so it is important to be respectful of this and take every step to stay as safe as possible.
 This includes selecting an appropriate trip, listening to your raft guide, wearing your safety equipment, and paddling when and how you’re instructed to.

 4. How Do I Stay in the Raft When White Water Rafting?